Originally posted Fall 2018

 Finally, while the pool is a physically large component of the South East facility, its size has not been a key driver in the master planning process.
 Whether a pool is a few yards longer or shorter would not have a significant impact on the location of the aquatics facility, the total size of the aquatics facility, the cost of the aquatics facility, nor the layout and size of the South East Facility.

 The pool size in the Imagine master plan is the size required to replace the current two swimming pools in-kind, plus sufficient pool area to move diving back on-campus.
 It is the size necessary to accommodate all of the aquatics uses at the school, including physical education instruction for more than 2,000 students each year.
+The pool in this plan is NOT an Olympic-sized pool.

 Imagine’s research about curricular and extracurricular pool use indicates that a right-sized pool for OPRF would be 25 yards wide and 40 yards long.
 This would allow for an 8 lane x 25 yard swimming competition area, with an attached diving well and movable bulkhead separating the two.
 For Physical Education courses, a moveable bulkhead would allow for students to swim across the width of the pool, and maximize wall space for students who are learning to swim or learning to enter and exit the water safely (something many OPRF students do not know how to do before their PE swim instruction).
 During aquatics practices, swimming across the width of the pool would allow for 10 training lanes when the diving well is in use, and up to 16 lanes when the diving well was not in use.
 The bulkhead provides flexibility for different simultaneous uses, e.g., Adventure Ed class and a curricular swim class, a water polo practice during a synchronized swimming rehearsal, etc. During aquatics practice and competitions, the bulkhead would allow for simultaneous swimming and diving uses.